 What started as a group of bloggers, chef’s and photographers unfamiliar with one another, turned into a group of friends laughing and exploring Italy together.
 Camera in one hand.
 Glass of Prosecco in the other.
-We touched down in Milan for a full on and unforgettable week.
+We touched down in Milan for a full on and unforgettable time.

 From the busy streets surrounding Duomo Cathedral to a rooftop bar by sunset in Chinatown, we concluded Milano with a visit to the Expo 2015.
 Go to a restaurant called ‘ 10 Corso Como ‘ order the Mozzarella dish.
 Also eat at a place called ‘Terrazza Apperol’ which looks over the Duomo Cathedral.
 If you’re feeling jet lagged, the Espresso Martini’s at the Hyatt in Milan are delicous.